apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 to be the empty sequence `<< >>` in `MC4_8.tla`.
 Hence, we never enter the loop we have just specified.

-Actually, Apalache is giving us a hint that it has never tried some of the
+Actually, Apalache gives us a hint that it never tries some of the
 cases:

 ```